TechCPT/Reynard/README.md

 # Development Status

-<b>Reynard</b> is still under active development.
+**Reynard** is still under active development.
 Have an idea?
 Make an issue.

 # Contributing